 Maha govt ''unnatural, unrealistic'': Nadda

-BJP national president J P Nadda on Sunday dubbed the Maharashtra government led by Uddhav Thackeray as "unnatural and unrealistic".
-Addressing the state BJP convention in the neighboring Navi Mumbai township, Nadda said the party needs to be ready to go solo in future elections.
+BJP national president J P Nadda on Sunday dubbed the Maharashtra government led by Uddhav Thackeray as "unnatural and unrealistic", saying it has put brakes on the state's development.
+Addressing the state BJP convention at Nerul in the neighboring Navi Mumbai township, Nadda said the party needs to be ready to go solo in future elections.

+He said despite the BJP getting mandate after the state Assembly polls in October last year, some with "selfish motives" parted ways with it and joined hands with those in the opposition to come to power.
+The BJP chief, however, expressed confidence that his party will win the next Maharashtra Assembly polls on its own.

+"The Maharashtra government is unnatural and unrealistic.
+Some people have parted ways with the BJP for their selfish gains," Nadda said without naming any party or individual.
+The BJP should be prepared to contest all the forthcoming elections on its own, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)